AungMyoKyaw/betterprompt-mcp/README.md

 npm run build
 ```

-This command will:

-1. Compile TypeScript files from the `src` directory to JavaScript in the `dist` directory
+Compiles TypeScript to JavaScript in the `dist` directory and makes files executable.
-2. Make the output files executable

-### Running in Watch Mode
+### Development Mode

 ```bash
 npm run watch
 ```

-This command will continuously compile TypeScript files as they change.
+Continuously compile TypeScript files as they change for development.

 ### Testing